reimagined/resolve/docs/API References.md

 ```

 ### **Authentication**
 The `auth` folder contains authentication strategies' code.
-You can choose this file location using `auth` section in `resolve.config.json` (see [auth example](../examples/with-authentication/resolve.config.json))
+You can choose this file location using `auth` section in `resolve.config.json` (see [with-authentication example](../examples/with-authentication/resolve.config.json))

 ### **Client**
 The client side is located in the `client/` folder.
 File `routes.js` contains route configuration according to the specifications of [Route Configuration Shape](https://github.com/reacttraining/react-router/tree/master/packages/react-router-config#route-configuration-shape).